Olivas Adobe Historical Park

 Special Events and Activities

-Throughout the year, the park hosts various themed events such as Christmas experiences and the Owl Festival with hands-on crafts and activities for children and families.
+During the year, you can catch various themed events here, including Christmas experiences and the Owl Festival, which offers hands-on crafts and activities for kids and families.

-The venue offers ample space for gatherings, with the authentic adobe structure and surrounding grounds providing a distinctive atmosphere for both public and private events.
+The authentic adobe structure and surrounding grounds provide space for both public and private events.

 All Features & Facilities